 The decision comes 11 days short of five years after the court legalized same-sex marriage, thus making marriage equality the law of the land.
-Evidently, more than half the states in the union still do not cover sexual orientation and gender identity through their own anti-discrimination laws, which impacts more than 4 million LGBT workers, you see.
+Evidently, more than half the states in the union still do not cover sexual orientation and gender identity through their own anti-discrimination laws, which impacts more than 4 million queer workers, you see.

 Not Merrick Garland Neil Gorsuch, a Trump-regime appointee, and conservative, swing-vote Chief Justice John Roberts joined the court’s four liberal judges in the 6-3 majority, interpreting that Title VII of the 1964 Civil Rights Act, which prohibits discrimination on the basis of sex, also applies to sexual orientation and gender identity.
 Gorsuch wrote in the majority opinion that, “the answer is clear.